cptac3-cdap/cptac-galaxy/docs/execution.md

 131C    0.0     3.8     3.3     0.0
 %
 ```
-5. Create the experimental design (sample) file (see published studies for examples).
+5. Create the tab-separated values experimental design (sample) file (see published studies for examples).
 Usually this requires checking the meta-data provided by the data-generators.
+Headers include: `FileNameRegEx`, `AnalyticalSample`, `LabelReagent`, `Ratios`, and the label names.
+Values in the LabelRegent column should match one of the batch correction names in the `ExampleStudy_Proteome.labels.txt` file.
+Label name headers should match the label names in the batch correction label names.
+Values in the Ratios column should be separated by commas, and use the label names from the batch correction file.
 ```
-% cat > ExampleStudy_Proteomics.sample.txt
+% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
+% touch ExampleStudy_Proteome.sample.txt
 %
 ```